 TemporaryPeople are hired for a specific period or project and may be employed directly or through a staffing agency.
 They may receive limited benefits.

 Freelance/Independent ContractorSelf-employed individuals who provide services on a project basis.
-They manage their own schedules, clients, and business expenses.
+They manage their own schedules, clients, and expenses.

 AspectDescription

-Non-Compete AgreementsContracts in which an employee agrees not to engage in competitive activities, such as working for a competitor or starting a business, for a specified period.
+Non-CompeteContracts in which a worker agrees not to engage in activities, such as working for a competitor or starting a business, for a specified period.
 Must be reasonable in scope, duration, and geographic area to be enforceable.

 Step 3.
-Contract Negotiation
+Negotiation

 Here are some key points to consider:

 • Know Your Worth.
-Research typical salary ranges for your position and level of experience in your industry and location.
-Use resources such as salary surveys, job market reports, and online tools to understand your value.
+Research typical ranges for your position and level of experience in your industry and location.
+Use resources such as salary surveys, market reports, and online tools to understand your value.

 • Present Your Case.
 Clearly articulate your reasons for negotiating, citing relevant factors such as your qualifications, experience, market research, and the value you bring to the organization.
 Provide specific examples of your achievements and contributions that justify your request.